New Fiat Chrysler boss transformed Jeep brand as company focuses on SUVs

-WASHINGTON, July 21 (Reuters) - Fiat Chrysler Automobiles NV’s new chief executive Mike Manley, who has overseen the effort to turn Jeep into a global brand, now plans to carry out the parent company’s strategy unveiled last month, the company said Saturday.
+WASHINGTON (Reuters) - Fiat Chrysler Automobiles NV’s (FCHA.MI) new chief executive Mike Manley, who has overseen the effort to turn Jeep into a global brand, now plans to carry out the parent company’s strategy unveiled last month, the company said Saturday.

 The Italian-American carmaker said the British-born Manley, 54, is taking over immediately from FCA Chief Executive Sergio Marchionne, 66, who is seriously ill after suffering major complications following surgery.